 Floods cause damage to trees in two main ways – physical and physiological.
 The severity of damage is determined by many different factors, including the tree species, beginning health of the tree, length of flooding event, depth of the water, amount of soil removed or deposited over the tree’s root system and time of year...
 Continue Reading →

+Note - Image is an example of a Nebraska pesticide applicators license, provided by the Nebraska Department of Agriculture.
 Caring for a lawn and landscape is a lot of work!
-Mowing, fertilization, seeding and weed control in a lawn, along with planting, pruning and pest management in trees and landscape areas requires more time than many homeowners have available or the equipment to accomplish.
-Plus, the identification of weeds and pests often needs a professional’s...
+Mowing, fertilization, seeding and weed control in a lawn, along with planting, pruning and pest management in trees and landscape areas requires more time than many...
 Continue Reading →

 While flood waters are in and surrounding your home, it’s best to focus on the basic needs of life – food, water and shelter.
 After initial needs are met, those of us with medium to large trees should consider the influences of an extended period of time with excessive water in contact with the roots, trunk and base.